 Q: Can all percentages be converted to simple fractions?

 A: No, not all percentages can be converted to simple fractions.
-Percentages that have repeating decimal representations will result in fractions that are more complex.
-However, most common percentages can be converted to relatively simple fractions.
+But percentages that have repeating decimal representations will result in fractions that are more complex.
+That said, most common percentages can be converted to relatively simple fractions.

 Q: Why is it important to know how to convert percentages to fractions?